JustMangoo/artwork-shop/README.md

 ## About The Project

-Welcome to the Artistic Endeavors E-commerce Platform, a comprehensive web solution designed specifically for showcasing and selling artist-created artworks.
+Welcome to the Arti Work E-commerce Platform, a comprehensive website designed specifically for showcasing and selling artist-created artworks.
 This platform not only presents these works but also simplifies the management of marketing, sales, and transactions, aiming to provide a user-friendly, visually appealing, and functionally robust online store experience.

 ### Built With